Corey Perry: Anaheim Ducks (2005–2019)

 For the 2011–12 season, Perry struggled early in the season, along with the rest of the team.
 The year was considered an off-year for Perry and his teammates.
-Despite the struggles, Perry was named to the 2012 NHL All-Star Game.
-Despite managing to score 37 goals to lead the Western Conference, the Ducks missed the 2012 playoffs after finishing fifth in the Pacific Division and 13th in the Western Conference.
+Despite the early season struggles, Perry was named to the 2012 NHL All-Star Game.
+Despite managing to score 37 goals, 23 assists and 60 points, the Ducks missed the 2012 playoffs after finishing fifth in the Pacific Division and 13th in the Western Conference.

 In the lock-out-shortened 2012–13 season, Perry and his teammates got off to a much better start than the previous season, going 7–1–1 in their first nine games.
 Although his teammates were finding success scoring goals, Perry struggled to find the back of the net, scoring only one goal in his first 12 games.
-However, as the season progressed, Perry began to find his scoring touch, ultimately finishing the season with 15 goals and 36 points.
-In a game against the Minnesota Wild, Perry delivered a late hit to the head of Jason Zucker.
+However, as the season progressed, Perry began to find his scoring touch, ultimately finishing the season with 15 goals and 21 assists for 36 points.
+In a game against the Minnesota Wild, Perry delivered a late hit to the head of forward Jason Zucker.
 After a review of the hit by NHL executive Rob Blake, Perry was given a four-game suspension.

 On March 18, 2013, Perry signed an eight-year, $69 million contract extension with the Ducks, ten days after Ryan Getzlaf was signed to a similar eight-year contract.
 The 2013 playoffs would prove to be a disappointment for Perry, as he failed to score a single goal in the seven game loss to the Detroit Red Wings, despite firing 24 shots on goal.

-Perry's 2013–14 season turned out to be one of his best as he had 43 goals and 82 points, helping the Ducks win their second consecutive Pacific Division title.
+Perry's 2013–14 season turned out to be one of his best as he had 43 goals, 39 assists and 82 points in 81 games played, helping the Ducks win their second consecutive Pacific Division title and was the runner up for the Rocket Richard Trophy only behind Washington Capitals forward and captain Alexander Ovechkin who ended with a league leading 51 goals.
 Perry was selected to the first All-Star team for the second time in his career.

 Perry was named to his fourth All-Star Game when he was named to the 2016 NHL All-Star Game, along with teammate John Gibson.

-Perry's goal production declined during the 2016–17 and 2017–18 seasons, falling from 34 in 2015–16 to 19 and 17 respectively in the following seasons.
+Perry's goal production declined during the 2016–17 and 2017–18 seasons, falling from 34 in 2015–16 to 19 and 17 respectively.

-On September 26, 2018, Perry was ruled out for five months after undergoing surgery for a torn meniscus and MCL injury.
-He returned during the latter half of the 2018–19 season, contributing with 6 goals and 10 points in 31 games.
+On September 26, 2018, Perry was ruled out for five months after undergoing surgery for a torn meniscus and an medial collateral ligament (MCL) injury.
+He made his 2018–19 season debut on February 2, 2019 in a 9–3 loss to the Winnipeg Jets and eventually finished the season contributing with six goals and four assists for 10 points in 31 games as the Ducks failed to qualify for the playoffs for the first time since 2012.